jenstroeger/python-package-template/UPSTREAM_README.md

 ### Typing

-The package requires a minimum of [Python 3.9](https://www.python.org/downloads/release/python-390/) and supports [Python 3.10](https://www.python.org/downloads/release/python-3100/).
+The package requires a minimum of [Python 3.9](https://www.python.org/downloads/release/python-390/) and supports [Python 3.10](https://www.python.org/downloads/release/python-3100/) as well as [Python 3.11](https://www.python.org/downloads/release/python-3110a6/).
 All code requires comprehensive [typing](https://docs.python.org/3/library/typing.html).
 The [mypy](http://mypy-lang.org/) static type checker is invoked by a git hook and through a Github Action to enforce continuous type checks.
 Make sure to add type hints to your code or to use [stub files](https://mypy.readthedocs.io/en/stable/stubs.html) for types, to ensure that users of your package can `import` and type-check your code (see also [PEP 561](https://www.python.org/dev/peps/pep-0561/)).

 ### Quality assurance